Our Services

 We offer expert review and guidance on your child's Evaluation Team Report (ETR) & Individualized Education Program (IEP) documents.

 We start with an initial phone consultation and review of your child's documents.
-About 2 weeks after documents are received, we meet to share feedback and recommendations that help clarify your child's supports and inform advocacy.
+1-2 weeks after documents are received, we meet to share feedback and recommendations that help clarify your child's supports and inform advocacy.
 A written consultation report is also provided.

 Additional consultation for other records (504s, FBAs/BIPs, etc.) and school meeting support is also available for an hourly fee.